An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Experimental Results and Analysis

 \subsection{Analysis of Efficiency and Practical Viability}

-Beyond accuracy, this section evaluates model efficiency and practical viability, with key metrics summarized in Fig.~\ref{fig:model_performance_comparison_v3}.
-We first narrow the scope of our efficiency comparison by addressing the baselines.
-The SVM is excluded for two reasons: its fundamentally different evaluation methodology makes direct efficiency comparisons (e.g., in FLOPs or training time per epoch) infeasible, and its low accuracy is insufficient for the high-reliability requirements of IoT-enabled $\Phi$-OTDR systems.
+Beyond accuracy, this section evaluates model efficiency and practical viability through a series of key metrics.
+The evaluation centers on three critical metrics for edge deployment: inference speed, which dictates real-time responsiveness; computational cost, which reflects the required processing power; and model size, which impacts memory and storage constraints.
+With these criteria established, we first narrow the scope of our efficiency comparison by addressing the baselines.
+The SVM is excluded for two reasons: its fundamentally different evaluation methodology makes direct efficiency comparisons (e.g., in FLOPs or training time per epoch) infeasible, and its low accuracy is insufficient for the high-reliability requirements of edge-based $\Phi$-OTDR systems.
 Similarly, while the baseline 2D-CNN demonstrates highly competitive efficiency metrics (as shown in Fig.~\ref{fig:model_performance_comparison_v3}), it is also impractical for deployment due to its lower accuracy.
 Therefore, our subsequent analysis focuses on the crucial efficiency trade-offs among the high-accuracy models: our proposed STFT-AECNN and the Transformer-based competitors.